Tim-DK/SCCMdocs/sccm/core/plan-design/hierarchy/plan-for-site-system-servers-and-site-system-roles.md

      Unlike most site system roles that install from within the console, to install additional providers you must run Configuration Manager Setup to [Manage the SMS Provider](../../../core/servers/manage/modify-your-infrastructure.md#BKMK_ManageSMSprovider) and then install additional providers on additional computers.
 You can only install one instance of the SMS Provider on a computer, and that computer  must be in the same domain as the site server.

--   **Application Catalog web service poin** - A site system role that provides software information to the Application Catalog website from the Software Library.
+-   **Application Catalog web service point** - A site system role that provides software information to the Application Catalog website from the Software Library.
 Although this role is supported only at primary sites, you can install multiple instances of this role at a site, or at multiple sites in the same hierarchy.

 -   **Application Catalog website point** - A site system role that provides users with a list of available software from the Application Catalog.
 Although this role is supported only at primary sites, you can install multiple instances of this role at a site, or at multiple sites in the same hierarchy.